valarnet/valarnet-blog/posts/nat-virtual-Interface-and-vrfs.md

 R3
 ip route 0.0.0.0 0.0.0.0 10.13.13.1
 ```
-Routing on R1 needs to be able to link the different routing tables.
+Routing on R1 on the other hand requires more considerations.

 - Traffic sourced from R2's Loopback0 2.2.2.2 arrives on R1's interface Gi0/0 in VRF-X. This traffic is destined to 3.3.3.3.
 VRF-X needs to have a route for 3.3.3.3.
 The IP 3.3.3.3 can be reached via the global routing table and next hop 10.13.13.3 which is also in the gobal routing table.
 ```
 R1
 ip route vrf VRF-X 3.3.3.3 255.255.255.255 10.13.13.3 global
 ```
 What the command above is doing is adding an entry in VRF-X routing table for destination 3.3.3.3 with next hop 10.13.13.3 in another VRF (global).
+Because 10.13.13.3 is also outside VRF-X, an additional recursive lookup is required to complete the forwarding.
 ```
 R1#show ip route vrf VRF-X
 ~